 The analysis also provides two arguments for uniform provision of public goods in the centralized system.
 First, uniformity may be desirable for reasons of interregional equity.
-In a centralized system, which allows for discriminatory treatment across regions, and with a voting rule that conditions on overall performance, accountability only depends on the aggregate level of public good provision and not on the regional distribution.
+In a centralized system, which allows for discriminatory treatment across regions, and with a voting rule that conditions on overall performance, accountability only depends on the aggregate level of public good provision and the aggregate benefits that need to be left to the politician to avoid the complete diversion of public funds.
+Accordingly, accountability depends not on the regional distribution of the public goods an incumbent chooses to provide to the population.
 Thus, some regions may end up with a lower provision level than under decentralization.
-Second, if regions condition their voting behavior only on the provision level in their own region, average accountability is typically reduced.
+Second, as the analysis reveals, if regions condition their voting behavior only on the provision level in their own region, average accountability is typically reduced, since the incumbent may choose not to serve some regions while still maintaining a good chance of re-election by relying only on the votes from those regions the incumbent chooses to serve.
+A uniformity requirement precludes such options for the incumbent.
+It guarantees equal provision levels across regions and can avoid reduced overall levels of accountability.

 This study contributes to a growing literature which analyzes the implications of centralized and decentralized government structures for the conduct of government.
-Important aspects for this relationship are bench-marking and yardstick competition, see Besley and Case (1995) and Revelli and Toymo (2007), lobbying and rent-seeking, see Wärneryd (1998) and Cheikbossian (2008), state capture, see Bardhan and Mokherjee (2000), and the role of fiscal equalization, see Kotsogiannis and Schwager (2008).
-Several studies consider the relationship between decentralization and economic performance, typically measured by economic growth, see, among others, Davoudi and Zou (1998), and Thornton (2007).
-The study also relates to the literature on retrospective voting and accountability by Austen-Smith and Banks (1989) and Ferejohn (1986).
-However, these authors did not address the question of centralized versus decentralized electoral control or the possibility of distorted election choices, the novel aspects that drive my results.
-Wrede (2006) uses a two period retrospective voting model and shows that uniformity requirements in centralized systems increase accountability.
-His results are complementary to mine, but, as discussed in section 5, the underlying mechanisms are very different.
+Important aspects for this relationship are bench-marking and yardstick competition, see Besley and Case (1995) and Revelli and Tovmo (2007), lobbying and rent-seeking, see Wärneryd (1998) and Cheikbossian (2008), state capture, see Bardhan and Mokherjee (2000), and the role of fiscal equalization, see Kotsogiannis and Schwager (2008).
+Several studies consider empirically the relationship between decentralization and economic performance, typically measured by economic growth, see, among others, Davoudi and Zou (1998), and Thornton (2007), or the relationship between decentralization and corruption, see Fisman and Gatti (2002), and Fan et al. (2009).

+Moreover, the analysis adds a theoretical perspective to the recent empirical literature on the importance of random factors for election outcomes and accountability discussed above (Achen and Bartels (2004), Cole et al. (2008), Healy (2008), and Wolfers (2006)).
+As such, it builds on the literature on retrospective voting and accountability by Austen-Smith and Banks (1989) and Ferejohn (1986).
+However, these authors did not address the question of centralized versus decentralized electoral control or the possibility of randomly distorted election choices, the novel aspects that drive my results.
+Wrede (2006) uses a two period retrospective voting model and also shows that uniformity requirements in centralized systems can increase accountability.
+His analysis, however, does not consider random factors, so his results are complementary to mine.
+The difference in the underlying mechanisms is further discussed in section 5.
 Hindricks and Lockwood (2005) study accountability and decentralization with incentive and selection effects.
 My analysis only considers incentive effects of elections and does not address selection.

-Finally, the possibility that joint decisions can out-perform individual decisions in an environment where choices are subject to error has been formulated in the Condorcet jury theorem (CJT), see Ladha (1993).
+Finally, the possibility that collective decisions can out-perform individual decisions in an environment where choices are subject to error has been formulated in the Condorcet Jury Theorem (CJT), see, for example, Ladha (1993).
 My theoretical framework results in a situation where the CJT logic can be fruitfully applied to analyze federal structures.
 Here, embedded in a model of retrospective voting, it is used to address the role of federal structures for accountability.
 To the best of my knowledge, the role that the CJT can play in the analysis of federal structures has not yet been illustrated in the literature.